pivot-access-ltd/bma-offline-docs/src/how-to-manage-machines-5160.md

   }
 }
 ```
-The same cacheset can be used by different bcaches by specifing the same `backing-device` for them.
+The same cache set can be used by different bcaches by specifying the same `backing-device` for them.

 #### LVM on top of RAID with Bcache
 ```json